Managing poor sales performance takes effort.

 But it’s worth it, because the cost of turning around poor sales performance is high.
 Challenges around behaviours, skills and attitudes that contribute to less than optimum sales performance causes tension, resentment and disruption.
 Not all sales teams survive, so any aspect of sales under performance shouldn’t be seen as ‘the norm’ but addresses sensitively immediately.

-If you’re struggling with any aspect of poor performance within the sales function, sales not being as you’d like, not being able to reliase the real sales potential within your business, you can claim your FREE SALE AND BUSINESS DEVELOPMENT HEALTH CHECK
+If you’re struggling with any aspect of poor performance within the sales function, sales not being as you’d like, not being able to release the real sales potential within your business, then you don’t need to just put up with it!

 The Number 1 Rule for Managing Poor Sales Performance